 A Cyberman, one of the Doctor’s greatest enemies.
 To be fair Kroton himself was never specifically an enemy of the Doctor, but the Cybermen as a whole were so he still qualifies for me.
 Kroton was a Cybermen who developed human emotions and helped the planet Mondarin repel a Cyberman invasion.
 He would later battle Sontarans before joining the Eighth Doctor and Izzy as a companion.
 He would then go on many adventures with them before saving every single universe from being destroyed by the Master, after which he took over as the guardian of all of creation.
 The character only appears in spin off material, though the Eleventh Doctor would later go on to have a Cyberman companion too.

 5/ Yvonne Hartman

 Another Cyberman, Yvonne is different however in that she was actually a villain before she became a Cyberman.
 As the head of Torchwood, Yvonne captured the Doctor, fucked about with the Void which not only put two universe in danger, but allowed a whole invasion fleet of Daleks and Cybermen to emerge and slaughter millions of innocent people.
-However still after being converted into a Cyberman, Yvonne somehow managed to retain her mind and held off a group of Cybermen by herself long enough for the Doctor and Rose to send the Dalek and Cyberman armies into the void.
+However after being converted into a Cyberman, Yvonne somehow managed to retain her mind and held off a group of Cybermen by herself long enough for the Doctor and Rose to send the Dalek and Cyberman armies into the void.
 Ironically Yvonne is probably the first person to become a hero once they became a Cyberman.

 4/ Dalek Sec